bioidiap/bob.measure/doc/guide.rst

 ===

-Drawing an EPC requires that both the development set negatives and positives are provided alongside the test (or evaluation) set ones.
+Drawing an EPC requires that both the development set negatives and positives are provided alongside the evaluation set ones.
 Because of this the API is slightly modified:

 .. doctest::